Pythonian/fakernaija/README.md

 ## Features ✨

-- Generate culturally accurate Nigerian data — no more _Oyinbo_ names that don't gel!
+- Generate culturally accurate Nigerian data — no more _Oyinbo_ data that don't gel!
 - Quickly generate data from your favourite terminal with our CLI commands.
 - Export your generated data to various formats like JSON, CSV, and plain text.